horchi/linux-homectld/README.md

 (set database password for root user during installation)

 ### Local database setup:
-If the database server is located localy on same host as the p4d:
+If the database server is located localy on same host as the poold:

 ```
 > mysql -u root -Dmysql -p
-  CREATE DATABASE p4 charset utf8;
+  CREATE DATABASE pool charset utf8;
-  CREATE USER 'p4'@'localhost' IDENTIFIED BY 'p4';
+  CREATE USER 'pool'@'localhost' IDENTIFIED BY 'pool';
-  GRANT ALL PRIVILEGES ON p4.* TO 'p4'@'localhost' IDENTIFIED BY 'p4';
+  GRANT ALL PRIVILEGES ON pool.* TO 'pool'@'localhost' IDENTIFIED BY 'pool';
+  flush privileges;
 ```
 ### Remote database setup:
-if the database is running remote (on a other host):
+if the database is running remote (on a other host or you like to habe remote access):
 ```
 > mysql -u root -Dmysql -p
- CREATE DATABASE p4 charset utf8;
+ CREATE DATABASE pool charset utf8;
- CREATE USER 'p4'@'%' IDENTIFIED BY 'p4';
+ CREATE USER 'pool'@'%' IDENTIFIED BY 'pool';
- GRANT ALL PRIVILEGES ON p4.* TO 'p4'@'%';
+ GRANT ALL PRIVILEGES ON pool.* TO 'pool'@'%' IDENTIFIED BY 'pool';
+ flush privileges;
 ```

 ## Installation of the Apache Webserver: